2-Groups, 2-Characters, and Burnside Rings

 Now there are two 2-representations of $G$ over $\bC$ that appear in nature.
 The first 2-representation $\Theta_{\Lie} (\chi)$ comes from the action of $G$ on the semisimplification $U_\chi^0/\Rad (U_\chi^0)$ of the generic block $U_\chi^0$ of the reduced enveloping algebra.
 It is a 2-representation over an algebraically closed field $\bK$ of prime characteristic $p$ that needs to be larger than the Coxeter number of $\fg$.
 For such $p$ we have a canonical isomorphism $H^2(G,\bK^\times)\cong H^2(G,\bC^\times)$ that leads to the 2-representation $\Theta_{\Lie} (\chi)$ over $\bC$.
 It appears that this 2-representation may depend on characteristic $p$.
 Independence of $p$ can be established by the methods developed by Bezrukavnikov and Mirkovi\'c \cite{BeMi}, although there is no relevant result explicitly in the paper.

 The second 2-representation $\Theta_{\Cox} (\chi)$ comes from geometry of the double cell of the Langlands dual affine Weyl group that corresponds to $\chi$ \cite{LusCell}.
 Bezrukavnikov and Ostrik extract a decorated $G$-set from this geometry \cite{Bezruk01}, thus, a 2-representation of $G$ in our terminology.
-The following conjecture is the penultimate conjecture by Gunnells, Rose and Rumynin \cite{GRR11}, itself a reformulation of a conjecture by Lusztig \cite{Lus}:
+The following conjecture by Gunnells, Rose and Rumynin \cite{GRR11} is itself a reformulation of a conjecture by Lusztig \cite{Lus}: